fsabiu/Social-Network-Analysis---Analytical-tasks/README.md

 ## Exercise 0: Network Analysis

-The analysis can be performed either by using a visual tool (i.e., Cytoscape and Gephi) and/or the support of a programming language.
+The analysis can either be performed by using a visual tool (i.e., Cytoscape/Gephi) and/or with the support of a programming language.
-The use of python ([networkx](https://networkx.github.io/) or [igraph](https://igraph.org/python/)) is not mandatory, although, strongly suggested.
+The use of python libraries ([networkx](https://networkx.github.io/) or [igraph](https://igraph.org/python/)) is not mandatory, although, strongly suggested.

 Network analysis must include at least:
 - Degree distribution analysis;